0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	jnz	1b
 ```

-Here we do almost the same that in the previous example, just first entry will be with flags - `$0x00000183` - `PRESENT + WRITE + MBZ` and all another with `0x8`.
+Here we do almost the same as in the previous example, except the first entry will be with flags - `$0x00000183` - `PRESENT + WRITE + MBZ` and all other entries with `0x8`.
 In the end we will have 2048 pages by 2 megabytes.

-Our early page table structure are done, it maps 4 gigabytes of memory and now we can put address of the high-level page table - `PML4` to the `cr3` control register:
+Our early page table structure are done, it maps 4 gigabytes of memory and now we can put the address of the high-level page table - `PML4` - in `cr3` control register:

 ```assembly
 	leal	pgtable(%ebx), %eax
 	movl	%eax, %cr3
 ```

-That's all now we can see transition to the long mode.
+That's all.
+Now we can see transition to the long mode.

 Transition to the long mode
 --------------------------------------------------------------------------------